Cart 0

 When you're ready to setup a lesson with me, here's what happens:

-You purchase a block of lesson time, either online or in-person.
+1. You purchase a block of lesson time.

-During checkout, use the "Tell Me More" form to explain what you want to learn more about.
-(You can always contact me later as well).
+2. During checkout, use the "Tell Me More" form to explain what you want to learn more about.
+(You can always contact me as well).

-Together, we will craft lessons around your needs, and set a date & time for our lesson.
-If we are meeting for an in-person lesson, we will set a meeting place, too.
+4. Together, we craft lessons around your needs and set a date & time for the session.

-Lesson time!
-We meet in person or connect via Zoom or Skype, learn a bunch, and have fun.
+5. Lesson time!
+We connect via Zoom or Skype, learn a bunch, and have fun.

 I will do my absolute best to teach you as much as possible during our time together.
 I want you to get the most value for your time and money.